Spatial Joins & Proximity Filters

 Diagnostic Boundaries for Regression:

-Actual Rowsdeviates >20% fromEstimated Rows, update statistics viaANALYZE <table>or rebuild the spatial index. - Operator Substitution: Watch for
+Actual Rowsdeviates more than 20% fromEstimated Rows, runANALYZE <table>or rebuild the index before trusting the plan. - Operator substitution: watch for a

-Spatial Joindowngrading toHash JoinorNested Loop.
-This indicates the optimizer lost spatial predicate visibility due to CTE materialization or function wrapping. - Window Function Integration: When ranking nearest neighbors or computing spatial moving averages, combine
+Spatial Joindowngrading toHash JoinorNested Loopbetween runs — that means the optimizer lost spatial-predicate visibility, usually because a CTE stopped being materialized or a column gained a function wrapper. - Window-function integration: when ranking nearest neighbours or computing spatial moving averages, combine

 External Reference Standards: